Please Report Any Broken Links Or Trouble You Might Come Across To The Webmaster

 Pittsburgh 137k

-Aviator Eugene B. Ely stands by his Curtiss pusher biplane, just before taking off from USS Pennsylvania (Armored Cruiser No. 4) to return to land, 18 January 1911. - Earlier in the day he landed on the ship's deck, the first time an airplane had alighted on a warship.
+Aviator Eugene B. Ely stands by his Curtiss pusher biplane, just before taking off from Pennsylvania (ACR 4) to return to land, 18 January 1911. - Earlier in the day he landed on the ship's deck, the first time an airplane had alighted on a warship.
 Pennsylvania was then at anchor in San Francisco Bay, California.
 Note the light emergency floats under the plane's lower wings and Ely's flying attire, including rubber inner tubes worn around his shoulders as a life preserver.
 The hooks on the bottom of the plane's undercarriage were used to catch lines placed across the ship's landing platform in order to bring the aircraft to a stop.
 Photograph from the Eugene B. Ely scrapbooks.

 U.S. Naval Historical Center Photograph #NH 77588.